Sampling diverse near-optimal solutions via algorithmic quantum annealing: Constructing nonequilibrium quenches for enhanced diversity

 The advantage provided by inhomogeneous schedules, measured in terms of the required TTD for various targeted diversity ratios $d_r$ at fixed approximation ratio $a_r$, becomes significant with increasing system sizes where we see a growing separation between the performance of homogeneous and inhomogeneous schedules; see Fig.~\ref{fig:3}(b).
 The small-size effect appears to still be dominant for a setup with $N=128$ spins, where frequent repetitions of relatively fast quenches serve as the best strategy (in that case, the optimal $t_a=2^8$ for the median instance, with the optimum moving towards smaller values of $t_a$ for harder instances).

 The results for a 2D lattice are collected in Fig.~\ref{fig:4}.
-Here, the gains allowed by the algorithmic (inhomogeneous) annealing schedule are even more noticeable.
+Here, the gains allowed by the algorithmic (multiple-fronts inhomogeneous) annealing schedule are even more noticeable.
 In particular, the standard homogeneous schedule is timing out with the increasing diversity ratio $d_r$, while the inhomogeneous one is still able to output some rare distinct low-energy configurations.
 According to that metric, for a $40\times 40$ spins system, we see achievable diversity $d_r$ enhanced by around $40\%$ of the maximum (both for a median and for harder instances at $80\%$ quantile).
-On the other hand, note that in the opposite limit of $d_r \to 0$ in Fig.~\ref{fig:4}, one recovers the standard figure-of-merit of TTS, where the separation between the two protocols is negligible for median instances.
+However, in the opposite limit of $d_r \to 0$ in Fig.~\ref{fig:4}, one recovers the standard figure-of-merit of TTS, where the separation between the two protocols is negligible for median instances.

 We collect further numerical evidence supporting such conclusions in the Appendix, where, in Figs.~\ref{fig:s1} and \ref{fig:s2}, we gather the scatter plots comparing the two driving strategies for all instances.
-Here, for instance, one can see that the fraction of hard-to-sample (timing out) instances can be reduced by more than 25$\%$ of the total, particularly in the limit of largest system sizes and targeted diversity ratios presented there.
+Here, one can see that the fraction of hard-to-sample (timing out) instances can be reduced by more than 25$\%$ of the total, particularly in the limit of largest system sizes and targeted diversity ratios presented there.